Why every language teacher should read The Lexical Approach by Michael Lewis (book review)

 Over the years, I’ve written around 90 texts based on my own experiences living and working abroad, travelling and many other situations.

 Certainly, I didn’t start writing these texts to become the centre of attention.
 I merely wanted my students to come out of their shell and share their own experiences based on my own.
 Secondly, I was determined to create materials with a highly lexical flavour.
 After some time, I began to use boldface to make key multi-word units and single words stand out.
-Of course, I encouraged my students to use as many phrases and words as they could in the discussion phase of the class.
+Of course, I encouraged my students to use as many of these phrases and words as they could in the discussion phase of the class.

 When it comes to text distribution, what’s important is exposure, surprise and anticipation with what is to come.
 Then there should be revision, the revisiting of texts and the personalisation of new chunks.
 By personalisation, I mean encouraging students to write and voice record true sentences or stories about their lives using target chunks.
 Well, Scott, I do dish out my texts to my students oh-so haphazardly.
 It would be difficult to put them in order according to grammatical structures or a perceived level of difficulty.